The Limestone Kid: Themes

 The album included strong influences of country, folk, rock, and Americana.

 Critical reception

 The Limestone Kid and McCollum received praise from critics, with the Lone Star Music Magazine stating that "If you take a bit of Townes Van Zandt's oblique mysticism, the confessional poetry of Ryan Bingham, and Gillian Welch's stripped down, tenderly honest vignettes of the lost and lonely, you have an approximation of McCollum's approach."

 The Austin Chronicle gave the album 3.5 stars out of five, writing that "it's too early to declare The Limestone Kid debut of the year, but it's already one to beat", and comparing him to Charlie Robison.

-The album is generally considered McCollum's best work and is the basis of criticism against which most of his subsequent albums were judged.